imteekay/algorithms/README.md

-# Algorithms and Data Structures exercises
+Algorithms and Data Structures exercises.